diogin/gorox/hemi/README.md

 In addition to the *.go files in current directory that implement the core of the Hemi Engine, we also have these sub directories that supplement Hemi:

-  * builtin/  - Place standard Hemi components,
-  * contrib/  - Place community contributed Hemi components,
   * library/  - Place general purpose libraries,
+  * plugins/  - Place standard and community contributed Hemi components,
   * process/  - A process manager for programs using Hemi.

 The following sub directories are some programs that use the Hemi Engine: